Issuu-Panel-WordPress-Plugin/issuu-panel/readme.txt

 = How can I help with the translation of the plugin? =

 You can send the translation by e-mail.
-Send for pedromarcelodesaalves@gmail.com.
+Send for indri@issuu.com

 == Changelog ==

+= 2.0.0 =
+* Updated: Improves for API usage

 = 1.6.8 =
 * Updated: changing links from HTTP to HTTPS